NixOS/rfcs/rfcs/0166-nix-formatting.md

                            kernel.execFormat.name;
     }
     ```
-- Indentation levels *must not* be "skipped", i.e. on subsequent lines, indentation can only increase by at most one level, but may decrease arbitrarily many levels.
+- Increasing indentation levels must not be "skipped": On subsequent lines, indentation can only increase by at most one level, but may decrease arbitrarily many levels.
-  - In other words: a line on indentation level 6 could be followed by a line on indentation level 1, but not the other way around.
   - Examples:
     ```nix
     buildInputs = [
-        foo # <--
+        foo # <-- Bad, indentation increases by 2 levels
       ] // lib.optionals cond [
         bar
       ];

     attribute = { args }: let
-        foo = "bar" # <--
+        foo = "bar" # <-- Bad, indentation increases by 2 levels
       in
         foo;

     (callFunction {
-        foo = "bar"; # <--
+        foo = "bar"; # <-- Bad, indentation increases by 2 levels
       }
       arg
     )